-belongs to $\C$. \end{enumerate} \end{definition} Property (2) above is more simply stated as that the codewords of a skew quasi-cyclic code are closed under a ``skew-shift" of index $\ell$.
-The authors assume $m \mid s$ so that $R_s = \F_{q^m}[X; \sigma]/(X^s - 1)$ is a ring in its own right, in which case we have the following characterization.
+belongs to $\C$. \end{enumerate} \end{definition} Property (2) above is more simply stated as that the codewords of a skew quasi-cyclic code are closed under a ``skew-shift'' of index $\ell$.
+The authors assume $m \mid n$ so that $R_n = \F_{q^m}[X; \sigma]/(X^n - 1)$ is a ring, in which case we have the following characterization.

-\begin{proposition}(\cite{Abualrub-et-al:2010}, Theorem 5) Say that $R_s = \F_{q^m}[X; \sigma]/(X^s - 1)$, and the parameters $s$, $\ell$, and $n$ are as above.
-Then the skew quasi-cyclic codes are in one-to-one correspondence with the $R_s$-submodules of $R_s^\ell$. \end{proposition}
+\begin{proposition}(\cite{Abualrub-et-al:2010}, Theorem 5) Say that $R_n = \F_{q^m}[X; \sigma]/(X^n - 1)$, and the parameters $n$ and $\ell$ are as above.
+Then the skew quasi-cyclic codes are in one-to-one correspondence with the $R_n$-submodules of $R_n^\ell$. \end{proposition}